-This topic describes app log rate limiting for apps in VMware Tanzu Application Service for VMs (TAS for VMs).
+Learn about limiting your app log rate for apps in VMware Tanzu Application Service for VMs.

-Log rate limits are a feature that limits the number of logs that can be sent to an app.
+Log rate limiting limits the number of logs that can be sent to an app.

 App log rate limiting is deactivated by default.
 VMware recommends activating this feature to prevent app instances from overloading the Loggregator Agent with logs, so the Loggregator Agent does not drop logs for other app instances on the same Diego Cell.